Classification of hyperbolic Dehn fillings I: Background

+Consequently, the dilation components (i.e. derivatives) of the holonomies of $l_k$ and $m_k$ produce rational functions $M_k$ and $L_k$ respectively on $G(\mathcal{T})$.
+Now the \textit{holonomy variety} $\mathcal{X}$ of $\mathcal{M}$ is defined as the Zariski closure of the image under the following map:

-by conjugation, parametrized by the derivatives of the holonomies $M_k, L_k$ of $m_k, l_k$ respectively $(1\leq k\leq n)$.
-For $n=1$, it is the A-polynomial of $\mathcal{M}$ introduced in \cite{ccgls} and, for $n\geq 2$, a more detailed account of it is given in \cite{jeon1}.
+The holonomy variety turns out to be independent of the triangulation $\mathcal{T}$, but depends only on the fundamental group of $\mathcal{M}$ as well as the chosen meridian-longitude pair of $T_k$.\footnote{For $n=1$, it is analogous to the A-polynomial of $\mathcal{M}$ introduced in \cite{ccgls}.
+More precisely, the A-polynomial uses the eigenvalues of $m_1$ and $l_1$, which are the square roots of the derivatives of the holonomies of $m_1$ and $l_1$ respectively, as its variables.
+For $n\geq 2$, a more detailed account of the holonomy variety is given in \cite{jeon1}.}